mwelling/OpenFPGA_bitstream_generation/README.md

 6. After placing the rtl and pcf and editing task.conf, you should just run
 ```
-cd OpenFPGA
+cd OpenFPGA_bitstream_generation
 python3 openfpga_flow/scripts/run_fpga_task.py SOFA_tasks
 ```
-7. You will find all the files related to the run in a folder inside the task in the directory ``OpenFPGA/openfpga_flow/tasks/SOFA_tasks/run_xx`` .
+7. You will find all the files related to the run in a folder inside the task in the directory ``OpenFPGA_bitstream_generation/openfpga_flow/tasks/SOFA_tasks/run_xx`` .
 It will contain all results like the fabric src files, the synthesized design, a testbech , the bitstream, and the io_mapping.

 ## VPR and Yosys results for different designs